POOL HEAT FOR A PENNY! $100 GROCERY CREDIT! click here

 Climb Jockey’s Ridge

 Want to get some exercise in as well as learn about some seriously cool OBX history all for free?
 Explore the tallest natural living dune in the Eastern United States at Jockey’s Ridge on the Outer Banks.
-Jockey’s Ridge State Park and climbing the dune are completely free activities.
+Jockey’s Ridge State Park and climbing the dune are completely free OBX activities.
 Enjoy the views from the top of the dunes.
 With views of the ocean towards the east and views of the sound in the west, you get a unique view of the Outer Banks…all for free!
 Just make sure you bring plenty of water and snacks if you’re planning on playing for a while.

 A climb up Jockey's Ridge is not only a free Outer Banks activity, it's also great exercise!